top of page

 WHO

-Yarn was established in 2023 by Ballycastle native Conor McCaughan.
+Yarn was founded in 2023 by Ballycastle native Conor McCaughan.
 Driven by a vision to create a unique space in the heart of the town, Conor set his sights on the former Danske Bank premises, purchasing the building in December 2021 with the idea of transforming it into a vibrant community hub.

 In early 2023, Conor's sister-in-law, Susanna, brought her extensive 25 years of experience as an arts producer and programmer to the project.
-Together, they aimed to build a venue that seamlessly blended music, food, art and nature, creating a welcoming space that reflected the distinctive charm of the north coast.

 SUSTAINABILITY